About Rural Key Person

 Primary pulmonary hypertension

-* Three month stand-down from commencement applies.
+*Three month stand-down from cover commencement date.

 Disclaimer: This is a convenient summary of the key points of this insurance policy.
 It is not, and is not intended to be, a policy document.
 Details of definitions, benefits, standard exclusions/limitations, terms and conditions are contained in the official policy document which is available from your financial adviser.
 You should read the policy document carefully to make sure you understand exactly what cover is provided under each benefit.
 This document does not provide a personalised financial advice service.